miage-lille/dnd-kata/README.md

   - functors are function from module to module
   - first-class modules are values and give a way to communicate between the type level and the module level.
 Exemple: a function from value to module.

-SOLID is not only a POO good pratice:
+SOLID is not only a OOP good pratice:

 - Single responsibility principle => module
 - Open/closed principle => module